 - We strive to be as open and transparent as possible by proactively sharing information and answering all requests for it.

-- This website is comprehensive and we have accessible public reports (including our Accountability and Transparency Report and Annual Report) that include timely, relevant and clear information.
+- This website is comprehensive and we have accessible public reports (including our Annual Report) that include timely, relevant and clear information.

 - Where possible, we look to present this information in languages, formats and media that can be accessed and understood by children and their communities, supporters, donors, partners and our staff and volunteers.